 Throughout the year, the grassy area of the Quad is abuzz with activity.
-In the warm weather months, pickup football games, cookouts and volleyball games are a common sight.
+In the warm weather months, pickup football games, cookouts, and volleyball games are a common sight.
 During Chicago's cold winters, snowball fights and snowmen building contests abound.
-Even if you aren't Greek, stop by and see what's going on!
+Even if you are not affiliated wtih a chater, stop by and see what's going on!

-Zeta Pi Omega sorority and Omega Delta fraternity have chapter rooms in MSV.
+Omega Delta fraternity has a chapter room in MSV.

-Most chapters achieve hundreds of service man-hours each semester helping both their each respective philanthropies, as well as working together for events such as Relay for Life, the Greek Council 5K, and volunteering in the community.
+Most chapters achieve hundreds of service hours each semester helping both their own respective philanthropies, as well as working together for events in the community.

-Every chapter holds and participates in numerous social philanthropic, sisterhood/brotherhood and academic events with other chapters, the entire Greek community, and the IIT/Shimer/Vandercook community as a whole.
+Every chapter holds and participates in numerous social philanthropic, sisterhood/brotherhood and academic events with other chapters, the entire Greek community, and the IIT/Vandercook community as a whole.

 Did You Know?

 - There are over 9 million Greek members nationally.

 - 85% of the Fortune 500 executives belong to a fraternity.

 - The 1st Female Senator was Greek.

 - All of the Apollo 11 Astronauts are Greek.